Last updated on February 16, 2024

 That proves that referral marketing plays a more and more important role in business strategy.

 The question is, how can you measure it?

-NPS consists of two questions: a scoring system (typically asked with “How likely are you to recommend your brand to a friend or colleague?“) and the “why"-question.
-The scoring system divides all responders into 3 groups:
+NPS consists of two questions: a scoring system (typically asked with “How likely are you to recommend (brand) to a friend or colleague?“) and the “why” question.
+The scoring system divides all respondents into 3 groups:

 You can calculate the Net Promoter Score by identifying the difference between the percentage of promoters and the percentage of detractors.
 For example, if 65% of your customers are promoters and 12% are detractors, NPS is 53.

-Many companies are focused on following the NPS as a number.
-No surprise they do, as according to this research of London School of Economics an average NPS increase of 7% correlates on average with a 1% growth in revenue.
+Many companies are focused on following NPS as a number.
+It’s no surprise that they do, as according to this research of the London School of Economics an average NPS increase of 7% correlates on average with a 1% growth in revenue.
 Isn’t that a solid reason to think about how to increase your NPS?

 If your company focuses on following the score only, you will very happy if the NPS goes up.
 But what will you do if the score starts to fall?
 Many companies panic: customer research is commissioned, task forces established, and people start to read the feedback just to understand what is going on.